 We prefer Manual Testing over Automation Testing in the following scenarios

-- When the project is in initial development stage.
+- When the project is in the initial development stage.

-- When testing user interface especially their visual aspects.
+- When testing user interfaces especially their visual aspects.

 - If the test case is not automatable.
 Example captcha.